Y-ashbhatt/Real-Estate-MERN/README.md

 - [Author](#author)

 ## Overview
-This project is a modern real estate marketplace, allowing users to securely sign up, log in, and manage property listings.
+This project is a real estate marketplace, allowing users to securely sign up, log in, and manage property listings.
 The platform includes user-friendly features like image uploads, advanced search functionality, and seamless deployment.

 ## Deployed / Site Link